FilamentAI/apiai.rs/README.md

 ```

-For more information see the examples/botcmd directory.
+For more information see the [botcmd example](/tree/master/examples/botcmd).